Dear Ms. Vicki,

 I'm 22 years old, and I know it was a mistake for me to join in the first place.
 I don't want to give my current location, but I left my duty assignment and I'm not going back.

 My girlfriend said her uncle was in the Army a long time ago, and when he went AWOL he completed a form that tells why you don't want to be in the military anymore.
-And when DoD processes the form, they will leave you alone.
+And after the Defense Department processes the form, it will leave you alone.
 It would be like you were never in the military in the first place.

 Do you have a way to check this for me?
 Is this true?
 I'm won't ever go back, but I need to breathe a sigh of relief and stop lying to my parents about why I'm not a Marine.
 They think I was released because of downsizing.

 What happened so quickly after reporting to your first duty station that has you so fed up that you went UA (Unauthorized Leave)/AWOL (Absent Without Official Leave)?

 You must know that going AWOL or UA is illegal and punishable by the Uniform Code of Military Justice.

 Furthermore, there is no form or document to submit to the DoD that will erase your enlistment.
 Eventually, you could be declared a deserter, which carries much harsher penalties.

 In the post-9/11 period, I have met at least five service members who were AWOL ranging from one to three years.
 All of them had moved on with their lives, to include employment, pursuing their education, or taking up business opportunities.